List of the highest major summits of the United States

-In the United States, only McKinley exceeds 6000 m elevation.
+In the United States, only Denali exceeds 6000 m elevation.
 Four major summits exceed 5000 m, nine exceed 4500 m, 104 exceed 4000 m, 246 exceed 3500 m, and the following 477 major summits exceed 3000 m elevation.

 Major 3000-meter summits

 A total of 477 mountain summits in the United States meet both criteria for the definition of "major summit" used here: at least 3000 m of topographic elevation and at least 500 m of topographic prominence.
 Of these 477 summits, 117 are located in Colorado, 67 in Alaska, 51 in California, 43 in Wyoming, 42 in Montana, 40 in Utah, 38 in Nevada, 36 in Idaho, 26 in New Mexico, five in Arizona, five in Oregon, four in Washington, and three in Hawaiʻi.
 Five of these summits are located on the international border between Alaska and the Yukon, and three are located on the international border between Alaska and British Columbia.
 The ten highest major summits of the United States are all located in Alaska.

 The northernmost summit with at least 3000 metres elevation and 500 metres prominence is Hess Mountain in central Alaska; the southernmost is Mauna Loa on the Island of Hawaii; the westernmost is Haleakalā on the Island of Maui; and the easternmost is East Spanish Peak in south-central Colorado.
 In the contiguous United States (i.e. excluding Alaska and Hawaii), the northernmost, southernmost, westernmost, and easternmost major summits are Kintla Peak in Montana, Mount Graham in Arizona, Mount Shasta in California, and East Spanish Peak in Colorado.